 ORS 227.178 states the City must issue a final decision on Land Use Review applications within 120-days of the application being deemed complete.
 The 120-day review period may be waived or extended at the request of the applicant.
-At the April 4th hearing, the applicant agreed to an extension from April 4th to May 16th.
+In this case, the applicant requested that the 120-day review period be extended from April 4th to May 16th, then from May 16th to June 6, 2013.